 Central Desert produces high quality outcomes in all facets of native title work including; anthropological research, managing future acts, negotiating land access agreements, mediation and litigation, governance and capacity building and natural resource and land management.
 The organisation facilitates and maintains strong, co-operative relationships between native title claimants and holders, government agencies, neighbouring Native Title Representative Bodies, exploration and mining companies, and other stakeholders.

-Central Desert receives more than 50% of its annual income from a Federal Government grant under the ‘Department of Prime Minister and Cabinet – Land Branch’, Native Title Program.
+Central Desert receives the majority of its annual income from a Federal Government grant under the National Indigenous Australians Agency (NIAA).
 These funds are provided to enable Central Desert to perform its functions under the Native Title Act.